 - Items which may prove distracting to the other children and the school, such as toys, playthings, matches, gambling devices, fireworks, caps guns, improper magazines/books, radios, electronic devices/game(for cell phones see cell phone policy #3 below), MP3 players, and animals will not be permitted on the premises.

 - Cell phones will be placed in a secure location as each child enters the building.
-Children are not allowed to keep cell phones in the classroom area due to distraction.
+Cell phone ringer/tone volumes are to be muted before the phone is placed in the classroom designated storage area.
+Children are not allowed to keep cell phones in the classroom/desk area due to distraction.
 If you, the parent, have an emergency and need to contact your child, please contact Harriett at 423-987-5360.
 She will return all messages as soon as possible.
 We will then give permission for your child to get their cell phone and contact you.
 Cell phones will be allowed during lunch break and given back at the end of the day.
 We reserve the right to disallow or allow children personal phone call rights as deemed necessary.
 Any cell phone that becomes a continual disruption during school hours will not be allowed back on school property, this includes times it is being used during breaks and causes a child distress where school work cannot be completed.
 Cell phones are not to be shared between students as some families do not allow cell/internet usage.

 - Swearing, abusive, obscene, and slang language are not permitted.
 This also includes suggestive behaviors.
 Disciplinary actions will be used to correct this offense.
 Repeated offenses may warrant dismissal.

 - The use of tobacco, alcohol, or illegal drugs on or off the church grounds, will be sufficient reason for immediate dismissal.

 - Rude, crude, or vulgar behaviors when compared to the pattern of conduct left to us by the example of Jesus will not be permitted.